Postgraduate

 What happens after a PGCE?

-In the final months of your PGCE, you can start searching for and applying for NQT positions.
+In the final months of your PGCE, you can start searching and applying for NQT (Newly Qualified Teacher) positions.
 To continue teaching in state schools, you must pass your NQT year.
-You can do your NQT (Newly Qualified Teacher) year in a permanent post or a fixed-term year-long post, such as maternity cover.
+You can complete your NQT year in a permanent position or a fixed-term year-long post, such as a maternity cover.
+Many students looking to study a PGCE look for universities that have strong links to the local schools and have a great record for helping to secure students in placements for their NQT year.

 Get your questions answered by sending them an enquiry now.